muggy8/improbable/have-and-havenot/9nyC33pA.md

 It was true, I had no real plan at all.

-My plan basically ended at summon a champion and hope that said champion would be able to help me.
+My plan basically ended at summoning a champion and hope that said champion would be able to help me.

 I had completely neglected to consider what is to come after.

 "Look, Mikay, I really can't help you given everything you've told me so far.
 I don't even know what rules this world operates on.
 All I can do for now is to familiarize myself with this world and then, maybe I can come up with some kind of a plan.
 But if I'm unable to come up with such a plan, unless you come up with a workable plan on your own to save your daughter, there really isn't anything I can do for you."

-"I-I see" I said with much disappointment.
+"I-I see," I said with much disappointment.

 It's really not like what Phanna says is unreasonable.

 I guess this whole summoning isn't a complete failure.

-However, weather or not it's a success is still to be seen.
+However, whether or not it's a success is still to be seen.

 Though I'm starting to feel rather hopeful about my prospects now.